DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 reverse direction, and when it reaches the start of the text it then moves to the start of the previous element.

-Some key combinations perform basic system actions:
+These key combinations perform basic system actions:

-Space + dots 123456
+Space+Dots123456
   The Home button.
 Go to the app launcher.

 Space+z (dots 1356)